Lenewtype/CDya/README.md

 # CD屋

 CD屋 (read: 'CD-ya'), is a pet project of mine.
 It is an organized catologue of foreign CDs (the music kind) with informatoin about their respective artists and associated labels.
-It will also give users the ability to mark items as part of their collection and provide ratings and comments on their favorite (or least favorite, more likely) releases.
+It will also give users the ability to mark items as part of their collection and provide ratings and comments on their favorite (or least favorite, most likely) releases.
+Sources of this data will be drawn from several different resources around the net, but as I am trying to ensure accuracy of information, it will need to be created manually.

 This project was start with "Seed project for React + MobX," created by Sapient Global Markets.
 To it, I've add Firebase and Material-UI.
 To view the original project and possibly start your own, check out their [Github page](https://github.com/sapientglobalmarkets/react-mobx-seed).